Whatsapp Icon

 • Rest: Give your body time to heal by getting plenty of sleep.

-• Follow-Up Appointments: Attend all scheduled check-ups.
+• Follow-up appointments: Attend all scheduled check-ups.
 Ongoing monitoring is essential for assessing how well the treatment worked.

 • Nutrition: Continue eating a balanced vegetarian diet that supports your recovery and overall health.